gingerbeardman/gingerbeardman.github.io/_posts/2021-08-19-aquaplus-piece-vs-panic-playdate.md

 ![GIF](/images/posts/piece-fencer.gif#piece)

 ### fencer
 A snake type game where your head has momentum and your tail length depends on your speed, allowing fine and fluid movement.
-The goal is to avoid bombs and use your tail to destroy them.
+The goal is to avoid bombs and use your tail as a barrier that will destroy them.
 Chaining together multiple explosions is the key to high scores.

 ---